strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/services.md

 A new service can be created:

 - manually, starting at step 1 of the following procedure,
-- or automatically, using the [`strapi generate` interactive CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate) then jumping directly to step 4 of the following procedure if service customizations are required.
+- or automatically, using the [`strapi generate` interactive CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate) then jumping to step 2 of the following procedure.

 To create a v4 service: